katydecorah/katydecorah.github.io/code/_posts/2021-06-12-improve-documentation-with-failed-searches.md

 Bad metrics exist, but they aren't so bad when you learn from them.

-When we added search to all documentation pages, we wanted to add a search metric to our team's operational metrics.
+When we added search to all documentation pages, we wanted track it in our team's operational metrics.
 Our search provider includes an insights dashboard that shows usage.
-One of the insights is the percent of searches with no results and includes a list of top queries with no results.
+One of the insights is the percent of searches with no results with a list of these searches.
 We thought this percent of searches with no results was a good metric.
 And by good, I mean it was a number and we could say how high we did and didn't want it to go and call it a metric.
 So we did.

 Each week a Lambda function shared last week's search analytics to a GitHub issue and then triaged any top queries with no results as needed.
 This went on for a couple years.